bkerley/bryceblog/_posts/2024-05-12-salmon-run-under-pressure.md

 # Salmonids

-I'm putting these in four categories.
+I'm putting the salmonids into four groups:

 1. "Fodder" are the enemies that move towards you and swat at you.
 2. "Bosses" have complex behaviors and drop golden eggs.